L-Schlosser/TIS3_CapstoneProject/docu/documentation.md

 ### Business Problem:
 #### Problem:
-> Wholesale electricity prices in Austria fluctuate significantly due to seasonal demand, renewable generation variability, and market dynamics.
-Uncertainty in future prices makes procurement, trading, and operational planning difficult for utilities, industries, and policymakers.
+> Wholesale electricity prices in Austria are highly volatile due to seasonal demand patterns, renewable generation variability, and changing market conditions.
+This volatility makes it difficult for utilities, energy-intensive companies, and planners to anticipate future costs, leading to suboptimal procurement timing, budgeting inaccuracies, and increased exposure to price spikes.

 #### Value of predicted variables
-> The model predicts monthly electricity prices using historical prices, additional features, like lag features (previous months) or a holiday feature, rolling averages, seasonal indicators, and potentially correlated variables like demand or neighboring countries’ prices.
+> The model provides monthly wholesale electricity price forecasts based on historical price trends, additional features, like lag features (previous months) or a holiday feature, rolling averages seasonal patterns.
+These forecasts give stakeholders forward-looking price visibility.

-> Predicted prices with confidence intervals allow stakeholders to anticipate cost fluctuations and plan ahead.
+> While the forecast does not quantify uncertainty, it serves as a directional planning tool that helps organizations move from reactive decision-making to proactive cost management.
+The core value is to reduce electricity cost volatility and planning risk by turning uncertain wholesale prices into actionable procurement, hedging, and budgeting decisions.

 #### Desicions/Actions based on the prediction
 - **Utilities**: Optimize electricity procurement and trading strategies to reduce costs.